St. George's Chapel, Windsor

 During the Civil War, Parliamentary forces broke into the chapel and plundered the treasury on 23 October 1642, stealing the costly altar hangings of red velvet and gold and trophies of honour over Edward IV's tomb, were richly ornamented with pearls, rubies, and gold.
 In 1643 the fifteenth-century chapter house was destroyed, lead was stripped from the chapel roofs, and parts of Henry VIII's unfinished tomb stolen.

-Following the execution of King Charles I by Oliver Cromwell at the end of the Civil War in 1649, he was buried in a vault in the centre of the choir, which he shares with Henry VIII, Jane Seymour and a stillborn son of Queen Anne.
-The tomb is marked with a simple black stone slab in the centre aisle of the choir.
+Following the execution of King Charles I by Oliver Cromwell at the end of the Civil War in 1649, he was buried in a vault in the centre of the choir, which he shares with his distant relative, Henry VIII, Jane Seymour and a stillborn son of his granddaughter Queen Anne.
+The tomb is marked with a simple black stone slab and is situated in the centre aisle of the choir.

 After the Restoration of the monarchy under Charles II, a programme of repair was undertaken.
 The reign of Queen Victoria witnessed further changes in the architecture of the chapel.
 The Lady Chapel, situated at the east end of St George's Chapel, and separated from it by a passage, was originally built by Henry III in the thirteenth century, it was converted into the Albert Memorial Chapel between 1863-73 by George Gilbert Scott.

 Constructed to commemorate the life of Victoria's consort, Prince Albert, the ornate chapel features lavish decoration and works in marble, glass mosaic and bronze by Henri de Triqueti, Susan Durant, Alfred Gilbert and Antonio Salviati.
 In front of the altar, with its elaborate reredos, is the Cenotaph of Prince Albert by Triqueti, with a white marble figure of the prince.